Yugge/gmusic/README.md

 # gmusic-client-go
-Golang port of the music client from gmusicapi
+Golang implementation of the google music client, inspired by the awesome gmusicapi